Subscribe to updates

 - A presumption in favour of openness

-The call-in form provided further details, noting that the report was tabled as an urgent item, and questioning whether this met the standard of 'special urgency' required by the council's rules.
-The councillors also noted that planning permission had been granted for demolition work at the fire station in the summer of 2025, and that there had been missed opportunities to include the site's use on the Forward Plan1.
+The call-in form provided further details, noting that the report on the key decision was tabled as an urgent report of the cabinet, and questioning whether this was reasonable.
+It raised concerns that planning permission had been granted for demolition work at the fire station, which has stood empty for approximately eight years, and that there had been missed opportunities to include the use of the site on the Forward Plan.

-The report noted that the former fire station site had been identified for depot expansion to improve wellbeing, health and safety, and to meet the operational demands associated with enhanced recycling services, as required by the Environment Act 20213.
-The specific plan for the site was the development of a new vehicle maintenance workshop.
+The report to the cabinet noted that the former fire station site had been identified for depot expansion and upgrade for wellbeing, health and safety reasons, and to meet the operational demands associated with provision of enhanced recycling services in accordance with the requirements of the Environment Act 2021.
+The specific use proposed for the site was the development of a new vehicle maintenance workshop.

 Attendees